roglew/pappy-proxy/docs/source/overview.rst

 Quickstart
 ----------

 Pappy projects take up an entire directory.
-While a full directory may seem like a dumb idea compared to storing everything in a zip file, but when it comes to generating attack strips and things, it's easier to just keep everything in a directory so you can view/edit files with other programs.
+Any generated scripts, exported responses, etc. will be placed in the current directory so it's good to give your project a directory of its own.
 To start a project, do something like:

 ::